EvilJordan/eth2-staking-guide/README.md

 # EXAMPLE FILE - DO NOT CUT AND PASTE WITHOUT CHANGES
 data-base-path: "/var/lib/teku"
 network: "prater"
+# if a backup ETH1 node is desired, replace the endpoint with your information from Infura
 eth1-endpoint: ["http://127.0.0.1:8545/", "https://goerli.infura.io/v3/XXX"]
+# if quick-sync is desired, replace the state URL with your information from Infura
 initial-state: "https://XXX:XXX@eth2-beacon-prater.infura.io/eth/v1/debug/beacon/states/finalized"
 validator-keys: "/var/lib/teku/validator_keys:/var/lib/teku/validator_keys"
 validators-graffiti: "XXX"